Blendify/blender-manual/blender_docs/manual/render/workflows/animations.rst

 Hints
 =====

-You accidentally turned off you're PC right in the middle of rendering my movie!
+You accidentally turned off you're PC right in the middle of rendering your movie!
    Unless your animation renders in a few minutes, it's best to render the animation as separate image files.
    Instead of rendering directly to a compressed movie file, use a loss-less format (i.e. ``PNG``).